couchbaselabs/couchbase-mobile-tools/Documentation.md

 The _query_ must follow the [JSON query schema][QUERY]. ([JSON5](http://json5.org) syntax is allowed.)
 It can be a dictionary {`{ ... }`) containing an entire query specification, or an array (`[ ... ]`) with just a `WHERE` clause.
 There are examples of each up above.

 If you're running `cblite query ...` from a shell, you'll need to quote the JSON.

+## reindex

+Rebuilds indexes.
+This could be time consuming on a large database.
+Usually not needed, but it could improve query performance somewhat, because an index built all at once may have a more efficient structure than one that's been incrementally modified over time.

+This could be worthwhile to run as a final step when preparing a database to be embedded inside an application.

+`cblite reindex` _databasepath_

+`reindex`

+> NOTE: In the interactive mode, this command will fail unless `cblite` was invoked with the `--writeable` or `--create` flag.

 ## revs